 Program Outcomes

-Program graduates typically complete all requirements for licensure while enrolled in the program (including the national exam), and apply for licensure as a counselor after graduation.
-School Counseling and Clinical Mental Health Counseling tracks are also offered in Twin Falls where we will start another cohort fall of 2022.
+Program graduates typically complete all requirements for licensure while enrolled in the program (including the national exam) and apply for licensure as a counselor after graduation.
+School Counseling and Clinical Mental Health Counseling tracks are also offered in Twin Falls, where another cohort began in the fall of 2022 (and will not graduate until 2025).

-From the Nampa Campus in the 2021-2022 academic year, NNU graduated 26 students from the Counseling Master’s in Science program.
-There were 11 students graduating from the CMHC track, 8 students from the MCFC track, and 7 students from the SC track.
-The completion rates in each track were 73% for CMHC, 67% for MCFC, and 70% for SC.
-Of the Fall 2021 and Spring 2022 graduates who reported their NCE results to us, 100% of students passed.
-Among those seeking jobs, 80% of CMHC, 67% of MCFC, and 83% of SC students placed in jobs in their final semester.
+From the Nampa Campus in the 2022-2023 academic year, NNU graduated 26 students from the Counseling Master in Science program.
+Nineteen students graduated from the CMHC track, zero from the MCFC track, and seven from the SC track.
+The completion rates in each track were 79% for CMHC and 78% for SC (with no data for MCFC due to no graduates).
+Of the Fall 2022 and Spring 2023 graduates who reported their NCE results to us, 100% of students passed.
+Among those seeking jobs, 53% of CMHC and 86% of SC students placed in jobs in their final semester (with no data for MCFC due to no graduates).

 Program Objectives